harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/alcoholism/dudit-vs-rapi.md

 To leverage the power of AI in psychological research, Harmony is indeed the go-to tool for instrument comparison, specifically for tasks such as DUDIT vs RAPI.
 With its user-friendly web interface and robust features, it can aid researchers in their longitudinal studies, ultimately contributing to a better understanding of substance use disorders.
-Cut down your manual work and let Harmony take care of the harmonization process.
+Cut down your manual work and let Harmony take care of the harmonisation process.

 {{< image src="images/gad7-becks.jpg" alt="dog" title="dog" >}}